Are approvals obtained in the field of aviation security (e.g., ACC3) considered in the TCO authorisation process?

 No. TCO is a flight safety (not an aviation security) assessment.
-To this end, TCO addresses security-related issues only to the extent that these are relevant to flight safety and part of an ICAO standard applicable to air operators pursuant to ICAO Annex 6 (e.g., CCTV, reinforced cockpit door, etc.).
+To this end, TCO addresses security-related issues only to the extent that these are relevant to flight safety and part of an ICAO standard applicable to air operators pursuant to ICAO Annex 6 (reinforced cockpit door, security training programs, etc.).
 ACC3 is subject to a separate EU regulation that is unrelated to the TCO Regulation.

 How long should we expect the process to take for the initial TCO authorisation?

-Although TCO.300 (b)(1) requires at least 30 days before the intended starting date of operation, it is highly recommended that you submit the application well in advance of the intended operation.
-This will allow for sufficient lead time, under ART.200(b), EASA might need to extend the assessment period in order to conduct further assessment.
-Where EASA decides to invite operators for a meeting or to perform an on-site audit, the TCO authorisation process can take several months, especially where the technical assessment results in findings that have to be closed before EASA can issue the authorisation.
+Although article TCO.300 (b)(1) of the TCO Regulation requires operators to submit their application at least 30 days before the intended starting date of operation, it is highly recommended to submit the application well in advance of the intended operation in order to allow for sufficient lead time for the technical assessment.
+Pursuant to article ART.200(b), EASA shall complete the assessment within 30 days, after the operator has submitted a complete application and has submitted all relevant material requested by the Agency. .
+Where EASA decides to conduct further assessments, to invite operators for a meeting or to perform an on-site audit, the timeline of 30 days does not apply and the TCO authorisation process can take several months, especially where the technical assessment results in findings that must be closed before EASA can issue the authorisation.

 How is the economic aspect of the approval (commercial traffic rights - air services agreement) split from the EASA Safety oversight element?

 EASA TCO only takes over the safety-related part of foreign operator assessment, whereas operating permits (commercial traffic rights) will continue to be issued by individual Member States.
 EASA does not (and cannot) issue operating permits and these remain an area of national responsibility.
 A valid TCO Authorisation is a prerequisite before a Member State can issue an operating permit.